-A sample manifest file can be found on our Support page.
+A sample manifest file can be found below.
 The Manifest may contain as many file entries as appropriate, but there must be at least one.
 Also, the checksum value for each file line must either be an MD5 checksum hash or be blank.
 The checksum value may be left blank, or set to “none”, if you are unable to generate a checksum.
 Including a checksum will prevent incomplete files from being processed, so we recommend that this value be included whenever possible.

 The optional checksum hash type value must be “md5” if a checksum is included in the appropriate attribute.

 MD5 checksums for files can be generated through native commands in your operating system.
 Contact your operating system support vendor for assistance.

 When the manifest file is written into the appropriate directory, the system will examine the import file and validate the contents.
 This involves the following steps:

 - The Manifest file is renamed to have the PROCESSING extension.
 If the system cannot rename the file it will make a second attempt and, if it fails again, move on to any additional .done files in the directory.